MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-permissions.md

-description: This article describes Kusto.Ingest - Ingestion Permissions in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 02/13/2020
+description: This article describes Kusto.Ingest - Ingestion Permissions in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 04/19/2023
 ---
-# Kusto.Ingest - Ingestion permissions
+# Kusto.Ingest ingestion permissions

-This article explains what permissions to set up on your service, for `Native` ingestion to work.
+This article explains what permissions to set up on your service for `Native` ingestion to work.

 ## Prerequisites

-* To view and modify authorization settings on Kusto services and databases, see [Kusto control commands](../../management/security-roles.md).
+* To view and modify authorization settings, see [Security roles overview](../../management/security-roles.md).

 * Azure Active Directory (Azure AD) applications used as sample principals in the following examples:
     * Test Azure AD App (2a904276-1234-5678-9012-66fc53add60b; microsoft.com)